 Zoho Campaigns is the email marketing platform from Zoho, a company providing a wide range of software, including their office suite, CRM, and IT helpdesk.

-Zoho Campaigns is a part of the sales and marketing suite of services, with specialization (as you can guess from the name) on email campaigns.
-As would be expected, this is a mature permission marketing tool that targets better communications and conversions.
+Zoho Campaigns, a part of the sales and marketing suite of services, is a mature permission marketing tool that targets better communications and conversions.

-Another main feature is email workflows for personal automation.
-This means that using a simple drag-and-drop interface to set up automated actions and events makes handling large campaigns a lot easier.
+Email workflows, another highlight, enable using a simple drag-and-drop interface to set up automated actions and events makes handling large campaigns a lot easier.
+We also like that the top tier offers advanced segmentation, dynamic content, batch sending and email polls and attachments.

-On top of all this, sits a range of great integration options.
-While Zoho Campaigns integrates seamlessly into existing Zoho products, not least of which is Zoho CRM.
-There are also numerous third-party integrations available, including G Suite, SurveyMonkey, Facebook, YouTube, and Wordpress, for example.
+As you'd expect, Zoho Campaigns integrates seamlessly into existing Zoho products, not least of which is Zoho CRM.
+But there are also numerous third-party integrations available, including G Suite, SurveyMonkey, Facebook, YouTube, and WordPress.

-Pricing is relatively inexpensive overall, and there's even a Forever Free plan that allows you to send up to 6,000 emails a month to up to 2,000 subscribers.
+Pricing is relatively inexpensive, and there's even a Forever Free plan that allows you to send up to 6,000 emails a month to up to 2,000 subscribers.
+While we appreciate the free trial, without a credit card requirement, we are disappointed that it is a relatively short 14 days.
+Furthermore, we find that SMS marketing requires an add on package even on the paid tiers.

 Read our full Zoho Campaigns review.